The 8th Latin America Spectrum Management Conference will return as a virtual event in November 2021.

-Taking place across a series of individual sessions from 10 – 13 November, the conference provided an online platform for stakeholders to come together and discuss topical issues relating to the management and coordination of spectrum policy across the region.
+Taking place across a series of individual sessions, the conference will once again provide an online platform for stakeholders from Latin America to come together and discuss topical issues relating to the management and coordination of spectrum policy across the region.

-Held using an interactive virtual event system, sessions went far beyond the standard webinar.
-Attendees had the opportunity to get involved and engage through interactive sessions, one-to-one and group networking, technology demonstrations, a virtual exhibition area and much, much more…
+Held using an interactive virtual event system, sessions will go beyond the standard webinar.
+Attendees will have the opportunity to get involved and engage through interactive sessions, one-to-one and group networking, technology demonstrations, a virtual exhibition area and more!

 The conference is part of The Global Spectrum Series.
 The world’s largest collection of regional spectrum policy conferences.

 WRC-23 – state of play ahead of the inter-regional workshop